interrupt-software/vault-transit/README.md

 ### Configure Vault

-- If using a cleandevelopment instance of Vault, you can run as follows:
+- If using a clean development instance of Vault, you can run Vault as follows:

 ```bash
   vault server -dev -dev-root-token-id="root"